swiftlang/swift/docs/TypeChecker.rst

   world!``, is assigned a fresh type variable ``T0``.
 Additionally, a literal constraint is placed on that type variable depending on the kind of literal, e.g., "``T0`` is an integer literal."

-**Function expressions**
-  A function expression ``func (params) -> result { body }`` is assigned a function type based on the specified parameters and result type.
-The parameter pattern is walked to construct the parameter type of the function: wherever types are omitted for a parameter, a fresh type variable is introduced for that parameter.
-If the result type is not specified, a fresh type variable is introduced for the return type.
-The function expression is assigned a function type comprised of the computed parameter and return types.
-Note that the function body is not considered as part of the constraint system; it will be type-checked once the function expression has been given a concrete type.

 **Closures**
   A closure is assigned a function type based on the parameters and